Charles Oakley is going to a Knicks game again, just not in New York

 — Charles Oakley (@CharlesOakley34) February 23, 2017

-You’ll recall the 53-year-old former All-Star was dragged to the ground and arrested by MSG security earlier amid an alleged confrontation with Knicks owner James Dolan this month.
+You’ll recall the 53-year-old former All-Star was dragged to the ground and arrested by MSG security amid an alleged confrontation with Knicks owner James Dolan earlier this month.
 Dolan threw the next flurry of verbal jabs, calling Oakley a liar, suggesting he “may have a problem with alcohol” and banning him from the building he once played.
 Oakley countered by lumping the billionaire in with former Los Angeles Clippers owner Donald Sterling, who was ostracized from the league over racism.

 [Follow Ball Don’t Lie on social media: Twitter | Instagram | Facebook | Tumblr]